Tax Governance and Risk Management

 changes and to provide technical guidance and external review and commentary on the Group’s tax matters as required;

 As an international company, we conduct business in many different markets around the world.
 In all the countries in which we operate, we abide by local laws and regulations;

 All tax returns we file are correct.
 Any areas of uncertainty are clearly supported in terms of

 The Group takes tax compliance obligations seriously and expects all employees and agents to meet all their tax obligations in connection with dealings with The Economist Group including not facilitating tax evasion by third parties as set out in the Criminal Finances Act 2017.

 Where tax authorities request or encourage it, the Group seeks to establish and maintain constructive relationships.

 In the UK, our most significant jurisdiction and headquarters location, we see HMRC as a key stakeholder in the Group.
-We have a designated HMRC Customer Compliance Manager and, at their request, we aim to have scheduled regular calls or meetings in addition to ad hoc communications and enquiries to ensure ongoing communication.
+We have a designated HMRC Customer Compliance Manager and, at their request, we have regular meetings to ensure ongoing communication.